authsec/datapile/content/2021-04-11-easy-latex-document-compilation.rst

 .. note:: If you're running Windows the command is basically the same, but you need to replace :code:`$(pwd)` with :code:`${PWD}` for the above command to work.

-This command generates an :file:`article.pdf` file with the content "Hello World!"
+This command generates an :code:`article.pdf` file with the content "Hello World!"

 For advanced use cases you can of course add additional :code:`pdflatex` command line flags like :code:`-interaction=batchmode`.
 Just append after the :code:`pdflatex` command as if you'd use the regular command.